 Amber Valley Wines

 Today Amber Valley vineyard is slowly maturing and is well on the way to producing enough grapes for its first commercial bottles, which will be ready in 2015.
 Grape varieties growing at Amber Valley Wines include Seyval Blanc, Phoenix and Solaris.
-“People think ‘how can you grow grapes in Derbyshire’?” says Duncan.
+“People think ‘how can you grow grapes in Derbyshire’?” says Barry.
 “But it’s all about choosing the right varieties – we grow hybrid grapes, designed specially for our climate.”

-Duncan and Barry’s dream is to establish a geographic identity for Derbyshire wine and encourage further grape growing in their home county.
-We get our inspiration from the likes of Three Choirs Vineyard in Gloucestershire and the Bolney Estate in Sussex.”
+The dream is to establish a geographic identity for Derbyshire wine and encourage further grape growing in their home county.
+We get our inspiration from the likes of Three Choirs Vineyard in Gloucestershire and the Bolney Estate in Sussex,” says Barry.